ITU-BDSA23-GROUP14/Chirp/README.md

 The full task description should be a copy of the task provided by the course

 # Releases
+Release rules are based on: https://semver.org/

 Releases are of the format <vx.y.z> where
-- x represents a major version
-- y represents an update to a major version
-- z represents a minor update

-For example, the first major release is V1.0.0
+- x: MAJOR version when you make incompatible API changes
+- y: MINOR version when you add functionality in a backward compatible manner
+- z: PATCH version when you make backward compatible bug fixes